Tennessee Sports Betting Odds

 The simplest definition of a push is when a game ends exactly on a predicted margin or ends in a tie.
 To illustrate this, let’s use the current point spread odds on an upcoming XFL game at PointsBet Sportsbook.

 |St. Louis Battlehawks||+7.5 (-110)|

 The point spread is 7.5 in this example.
 That means in order for the bet to win, the difference in the final score must be greater or less than that number.
 The -110 is the payout on the wager.

 The negative and positive elements come into play here again.
 The outcome with the positive element is the underdog while the other is the favorite.

 If you want to bet on Houston in this example, the Roughnecks would have to win by at least eight points for your bet to win.
-In the betting industry, that’s called “covering.”
+In the betting world, that’s called “covering” the spread.

 If you want to bet on St. Louis, on the other hand, you would need Houston’s margin of victory to be no more than seven points.
-If the BattleHawks win the game by any margin, you would also win this bet in that instance.
+If the BattleHawks win the game by any margin, you would also win this bet.

 Most sportsbooks use half-points, called a “hook,” in their game spreads to avoid pushes.
 For the sake of this example, imagine it was possible to score just half a point in the XFL.
 If the Roughnecks won this game by exactly 7.5 points, the bet would be a push.